 13. Can I walk through commencement even though I can’t graduate in June?

-If you have 165 units or more and have applied to graduate, you may talk to your department about walking in the spring commencement ceremony even though you can't finish all your requirements by the deadline of June 15.
+If you have 165 units or more, you may ask your department about walking in the spring commencement ceremony even though you can't finish all your requirements (or want to delay conferring the BS degree for other reasons) by the spring deadline.
+You will receive a diploma cover (with a blank page instead of a diploma inside), just like students who are actually conferring.
 Here is what you need to do:

-- Check with your major department to find out if they require a walk-through petition or other process
+• Check with your major department (where you will walk in diploma ceremony) by early May to find out if they require a walk-through petition or other process

-- Consult with the OSA and/or your department and/or the Student Services Center to figure out what you need to do to finish requirements
+• Consult with the OSA and/or your department and/or the Student Services Center to figure out what you need to do to finish requirements, if needed – see next

-- Coterms must decide when to confer their Bachelor's degree and when to walk -- you can only walk once.
+• Coterms who decide to confer their BS and MS degrees the same quarter do not require special enrollment status, but must decide when to confer their Bachelor's degree and when to walk – in most departments, you can only walk once.

 14. How do I know if I have completed all my GERs?